7 Time to First Purchase Statistics For eCommerce Stores

 In today's competitive e-commerce landscape, understanding how long it takes for new customers to make their first purchase can significantly impact your marketing strategy.
 The average time to first purchase varies widely across industries, with some online stores seeing conversions within hours while others may wait months for new customers to commit.
 This timing information helps marketers optimize their follow-up campaigns and adjust expectations for return on advertising spend.

 E-commerce businesses that track and analyze their time to first purchase metrics gain valuable insights for improving their conversion rates.
 These statistics can reveal important patterns about customer behavior, allowing store owners to identify potential roadblocks in the customer journey and refine their approach.
-With global retail e-commerce sales projected to exceed $4.3 trillion by the end of 2025, understanding these purchase timing patterns has never been more crucial.
+With global e-commerce sales reaching $6.3 trillion in 2024 and U.S. online retail projected to exceed $1.2 trillion (accounting for approximately 23% of all retail sales), understanding these purchase timing patterns has never been more crucial.

 1) Average time to first purchase in eCommerce is 2-3 days